Skip to content

 Configuration files

-• Configuration file is automatically loaded if found in a predefined platform-specific location.
+• Configuration files are automatically loaded if found in predefined platform-specific locations.

-• The path to the configuration file can be overridden using the HL_CONFIG environment variable.
+• The path to the configuration file can be overridden using the HL_CONFIG environment variable or the --config command-line option.

 • All parameters in the configuration file are optional and can be omitted.
 In this case, default values are used.